*Photos courtesy of Matt Kennedy & Benjamin Clifford.

-In Part Three of The Photographer's Edit Workflow, we'll review how to create your post-processing preferences using sample images as references, sharing your favorite Lightroom presets, and commenting on additional details about your personal approach to editing.
+In Part Two of The Photographer's Edit Workflow, we'll review how to create your Editing Style Profile using sample images as references, sharing your favorite Lightroom CC Classic presets, and commenting on additional details about your personal approach to editing.
 By submitting your preferences, you ensure we process your images in a way that matches your style as closely as possible!

 Sending a preset to us is a simple, one-time process.
-You'll need to have a preset set up in your own copy of Lightroom.
+You'll need to have a preset set up in your own copy of Lightroom CC Classic.
 Then you can easily export the preset and send it to us for future jobs.

 Locate and Export the Preset:

 - Open Lightroom and go to the Develop module.

 - Expand the Presets pane on the left and locate the preset.

 - Right-click the preset and choose Export (LR6) or Show in Finder (LR7).

 - Give the preset file a descriptive name and save it to a convenient location like the Desktop.